 - Costs of modifying the plaintiff’s home or vehicle.

-To help you better understand life care plans, our California personal injury lawyers discuss these faqs, below:
+To help you better understand life care plans, our California personal injury lawyers will answer the following key questions:

 - 1. What is a life care plan?